Ensuring the Beat

 “We have one of the best music education schools in the country.
 Donations help the school continue to bring proficient musicians here — and to let the rest of the nation know about West Chester University.” – James Wells

-“Donations allow music to continue — not only at the university, but in our schools, communities, and across society,”
+“Donations allow music to continue — not only at the University, but in our schools, communities, and across society,” says Richard.

 Let the music play